 If you are sending the material yourself, please include a note that has your full name, day-time phone number, quote number, and email address that you check regularly.
 The material must be very flat (not bowed, warped, or rolled; otherwise the laser cannot focus properly).

 If a material supplier is shipping to us directly, please be sure they include your full name and quote number in the attention line in the address.
 If possible, the shipping receipt, label, invoice, or packing list should also include your day-time phone number.
 Please instruct the supplier to select the flattest material and ship it flat, not rolled, folded, or bent.
-We list a few material suppliers above in the material cutting costs, prices, weights, etc. section.

 It is always good to supply extra material just in case something goes wrong with the cutting, and for testing and calibration purposes, especially if you are sending material we have not cut before.
 If you would like us to ship excess material back to you, please let us know in the special instructions section of our quote request form.